stfwi/redstonepen/documentation/redstone-logic-control/readme.md

 ```
 #
 # TIME: Time of day in ticks.
 The value range is 0 to 23999, that is
 #       sunrise to sunrise next day.
-12000 is midnight.
+12000 is sunset, 18000 midnight.
 #
 X1 = TIME()          # Daytime in ticks
 X2 = TIME()/20       # Daytime in seconds